phpearth/docs/faq/databases/02-mysql-functions.md

 ---
-title: "Why are mysql_* functions deprecated and what to do?"
+title: "Why are mysql_* functions removed and what to do?"
 read_time: "4 min"
-updated: "october 4, 2015"
+updated: "March 13, 2016"
 group: "databases"
 permalink: "/faq/databases/mysql-functions/"

 compass:
-  prev: "/faq/databases/databases/"
+  prev: "/faq/databases/introduction/"
   next: "/faq/databases/mysqli-or-pdo/"
 ---

-If you use `mysql_connect()`, `mysql_query()` and other `mysql_*` functions in your code it will not work anymore in the latest version of PHP 7.
+If your code has `mysql_connect()`, `mysql_query()` and other `mysql_*` functions, they will not work anymore in the latest version of PHP 7.

+MySQL extension (ext/mysql) with all `mysql_*` functions has been deprecated in PHP 5.5 and removed in PHP 7.

 ## How to fix it?

-In PHP there are multiple ways to access database (PDO, ORMs, or in this case of MySQL database also mysqli).
-Solution to fix old code should be very simple by refactoring your code to use [PDO_MySQL extension][pdo-mysql] or [mysqli][mysqli].
+In PHP there are multiple ways to access database (PDO, ORMs, or mysqli for MySQL and MariaDB databases).
+Fixing legacy and old code is recommended and shouldn't be very difficult and time consuming task by refactoring it to [PDO_MySQL extension][pdo-mysql] or [mysqli][mysqli].

 Here is an example of writing code in the old way by using `mysql_*` functions:

 ```php
 <?php

 $link = mysql_connect('localhost', 'db_user', 'db_password');
 if (!$link) {
     die('Connection failed: ' . mysql_error());